mirage/mirage-www/tmpl/wiki/contributing.md

 ## Reporting Issues

-Issues (e.g. bugs in the software, unclear documentation, missing functionality) are best reported on the main [Mirage repository](http://www.github.com/mirage/mirage/issues) at GitHub.
+Issues (e.g. bugs in the software, unclear documentation, missing functionality) are best reported on the main [Mirage repository](http://www.github.com/mirage/mirage/issues) at GitHub, unless the issue is clearly contained in, and only relevant to, another specific repository.

 When reporting an issue, please try to include any information you think may be relevant, including